Legal Blog

 Teens Get Social About Driving Safety

 As national teen drivers safety week is nearing its end, it had me thinking of the risks on the road and how this risk increases for young and new drivers.
-While it’s hard for me […]
+While it’s hard for me to get my head around it, my oldest daughter will be asking for the keys in a few short years. […]

 I Watched a Car Hit a Jogger Last Night – Reflections of a Personal Injury Lawyer

 Last night I witnessed a car hit a jogger on my way home from work.
 I was driving along the beautiful waterfront of our City.
-It was about 6:30 and it was still bright and […]
+It was about 6:30 and it was still bright and clear with a bit of a chill in the air.
+There was a lot of traffic on the road because […]

 The biggest mistake you may be making when buying car insurance benefits

 You’ll be surprised with this sort of advice coming from a personal injury lawyer.
 I’m not an advocate for insurance companies.
 Quite the contrary.
-My professional life is spent advocating on behalf of injured people […]
+My professional life is spent advocating on behalf of injured people and many times suing insurance companies for denied or terminated benefits.
+Buy Optional Car Insurance Benefits Yet the advice I […]